Consent Preferences

 The second year shifts focus to mental health, exploring its causes, diagnostic criteria, and treatment options.
 Additionally, students delve into criminal psychology, investigating crime causation, forensic evidence handling, and crime prevention strategies.
 The course also covers child development, offering insights into the adolescent brain, perceptual growth in infants, attachment theories, and gender stereotyping.
 This curriculum is designed for those passionate about understanding the human mind and pursuing a career in psychology.

-You will need 5 GCSEs at grade 5-9, including English Language, Science and Maths.
+You will need 5 GCSE's at grade 5-9, including English Language and Science, as well as Maths at a grade 6.

 English and maths are important life skills that will help you to achieve your best in your studies and progress to your dream career.
 If you have not already achieved grade 9-4 in GCSE maths and/ or English at school, we will support you to improve your skills.